Go-Jos: Later years

-The group continued for several years appearing on a variety of TV shows, including the Val Doonincan show and the Goodies.

-As The Go-Jos, they worked with Lulu in 1967 on the music and comedy series Three of a Kind, which also featured Mike Yarwood.
+The group continued for several years appearing on a variety of TV shows, including the Val Doonican show and The Goodies.
+As the Go-Jos, they worked with Lulu in 1967 on the music and comedy series Three of a Kind, which also featured Mike Yarwood.

 They appeared in the 1966 Southern TV show Tale of Two Rivers with Lesley Judd appearing as a member with Linda Hotchkin and Barbara von der Heyde.

-The group appeared in the film Moon Zero Two in 1969, however with none of the regular members.
+The group appeared in the film Moon Zero Two in 1969, but with none of the regular members.